GETTING STARTED WITH 3D PRINTING ARCHITECTURAL SCALE MODELS

 HALLOWING THE 3D MODEL

 Using less material while 3D printing will result in spending less money.
 Solid models consume a lot of material.
 Most 3D printing service providers charge per material volume (cubic centimeters) being printed.
-By simply hallowing a model, the price can drop dramatically from thousands of dollars to a few hundred.
+Simply hallowing a model, the price can drop dramatically from thousands of dollars to a few hundred.

 CREATING ESCAPE HOLES (WHERE APPLICABLE)